chrisgrieser/nvim-alt-substitute/README.md

 ## Motivation
 <!-- vale Google.FirstPerson = NO -->
-Many people like me have only started using (neo)vim after the introduction of lua of configuration language.
-While almost everything about neovim can be done with lua by now, the search-and-replace via `:substitute` is one of few areas remaining where you still have to use vimscript.
+Many people like me have only started using nvim after the introduction of lua as configuration language.
+While almost everything about neovim can be done with lua by now, search-and-replace via `:substitute` is one of few areas remaining where you still have to use vimscript.
 Regardless whether you like vimscript or not, learning vim's flavor of regex *just* for search-and-replace-operations feels somewhat unproductive.

 So for those of us who have never used neovim with anything other than lua, why not work with lua patterns for search-and-replace as well?
-While they are indeed lacking when compared to "real" regex, lua patterns do come with some quite handy items like the balanced match `%bxy` or the frontier pattern `%f[set]`.[^1] ([See the Lua Reference Manual on how to use them.](https://www.lua.org/manual/5.4/manual.html#6.4.1))
+While they are indeed lacking some features when compared to "real" regex, lua patterns do come with some quite handy items like the balanced match `%bxy` or the frontier pattern `%f[set]`.[^1] ([See the Lua Reference Manual on how to use them.](https://www.lua.org/manual/5.4/manual.html#6.4.1))

 ## Features
 - Use `:AltSubstitute` (short form `:S`) to perform search-and-replace